ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/typeEnclosing-spec.md

     the types lazily: normally, Merlin would return the signature of all enclosing modules, which can be very expensive.
   - `verbosity` determines the number of expansions of aliases in answers.
+  - `at` :
+    - if a `Position` is given, it will returns all enclosing around the position
-  - `rangeEnd` an optional end position.
-If provided, only enclosings that contain the range `[super.position; end[` will be included in the answer.
+    - if a `Range` is given, only enclosings that contain the range `[range.start; range.end[` will be included in the answer

 ## Response